A Concise History of Korea and Japan

 The above picture comes from D-Day by Stephen Ambrose, and it tells the strange story of three or four Koreans wearing German uniforms who were captured by American soldiers on D-Day.
 The man on the left is Kyoungjong Yang (1920-92).
-Born in North Korea, he was conscripted into Japan’s Kwantung army in 1938, captured by the Soviets at Khalkhin Gol (in Mongolia) a year later, drafted into the Red Army, captured by the Germans at the third battle of Kharkov in 1943, drafted into the Wehrmacht, and sent to Normandy, where the Americans captured him.
+Born in North Korea, he was conscripted into Japan’s Kwantung army in 1938, captured by the Soviets at the battle of Khalkhin Gol (in Mongolia), and sent to the Gulag.
+After three years of hard labor he was drafted into the Red Army, captured by the Germans at the third battle of Kharkov in 1943, drafted into the Wehrmacht, and sent to Normandy, where the Americans captured him.
 He spent the rest of the war in a POW camp in Britain, and after the war ended he moved to Illinois, became a US citizen, and spent the rest of his life there.
 In the United States he had two sons and a daughter, but did not tell his incredible war story even to them.
-Finally, in 2011 his story was made into a Korean-language movie, My Way.
-I don't know whether to call him lucky because he survived three major battles, or unlucky because he never saw his homeland again!
+Finally, in 2011 his story was made into a Korean-language movie.
+The movie was called My Way, an ironic choice for a title when you consider that Yang was forced to fight for three dictatorships, making him the most unwilling soldier of all time.
+I don't know whether to call him lucky because he survived three major battles, or unlucky because he never saw his homeland after he grew up!

 The leaders of the Allied nations had agreed in principle to restore Korea as an independent state.
 But US eagerness to obtain Soviet help against Japan, and the long-standing Russian interest in northeastern Asia, determined that occupation of the peninsula would be shared following the defeat of the Japanese Empire.
 A line was drawn at latitude 38o N., with everything south of it occupied by the United States, while everything north of it was administered by the Soviet Union.